Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 Elsewhere, a group of devout women in Peshawar, Pakistan, gathers around a picture of “Jesus” to reflect on the significance of the day and give prayers of thanksgiving.
 Farther east, thousands of South Korean Catholics attend services.

 Later that evening, several German Christians in Europe light a customary bonfire to protect them against the cold.
 Meanwhile, during a traditional ceremony in Bulgaria, priests bless painted red eggs, which symbolize spring.
-And several time zones away, an Armenian priest in New York City releases doves to illustrate how the original 12 apostles were commissioned to “spread the gospel.”
+And several time zones away, an Armenian priest in New York City releases doves to illustrate the original 12 apostles being commissioned to “spread the gospel.”

 Certainly, long-held traditions such as Ash Wednesday, Lent, Good Friday, sunrise services, hot-cross buns, Easter eggs, and rabbits—which form the building blocks upon which Easter is established—must have deep ancient roots.
 If Easter traditions are all about the Christ of the Bible, then they should be found within the pages of God’s Word.